Delaware Divorce Procedures

 Assistance during Delaware Divorce Procedure

 The divorcing partners are assisted by the Family Court in the form of making straightforward and simple packets available.
-These packets include information regarding which forms must be necessarily filed and the method of completion of these forms.
+These packets include information regarding the forms that must be necessarily filed, including information as to how to go about completing these forms.
 Additionally, some sample forms are also provided in this packet.
-The court offers answers to FAQ’s (Frequently Asked Questions).
+The court offers answers to FAQ's (Frequently Asked Questions).

 The Family Court publishes Instruction Packets related to divorce as well as annulment.
 A nominal fee is charged for these instruction packets at the Resource Centers.
 One can procure them for free at the website of the Family Court.